|

 or break-even hand with fewer players in the hand.

-Let’s look at an example to see how pot odds can affect your
+Let’s look at an example to see how when learn holdem pot odds, it can

 profitability.
 Every poker player has heard the advice to “Never draw